DFE Education Wellbeing Charter

 Current Working Practices:

-• The GLC bulletin and academy based briefings detail strategies [based on the NHS - 5 ways to wellbeing] staff can use to manage their wellbeing
+- The GLC bulletin and academy based briefings detail strategies [based on the NHS - 5 ways to wellbeing] staff can use to manage their wellbeing

-• Leaders actively seek staff voice [See appendix 8] and use this information to inform amendments to working practices
+- Leaders actively seek staff voice [See appendix 8] and use this information to inform amendments to working practices

-• Leaders report various aspects of staff voice and absence data to governors and directors [See appendix 8 of the wellbeing policy] half termly
+- Leaders report various aspects of staff voice and absence data to governors and directors [See appendix 8 of the wellbeing policy] half termly

-Click here to view policies and procedures
+Click here to view our policies and procedures